Many of you will be

 The idea of plein air

-is to be as faithful as possible to the sun's position and work
+is to be as faithful as possible to the sun's position and to working

 faster than the devil to blast an impression.
-A sought out
+A desirable

 quality in this style of painting is to literally see the brush